n00trals/clubhouse/README.md

    - Branch to deploy: main
    - Build command: yarn build
    - Publish directory: build
+5. Click "Deploy site" NOTE THAT THIS WILL FAIL
+6. Go back to your Netlify site overview
+7. Click "Site settings"
+8. Change site name (note that this name will be used for all your Netlify URLs in the following steps).
+9. In the left navigation choose "Environment variables".
+10. Click "Add a variable".
-5. Click "Show advanced" and add the following environmental variable
+11. Click "Show advanced" and add the following environmental variable
    - Key: `PUBLIC_URL`
    - Scopes: All scopes
    - Values: Different value for each deploy context